Protein:

 Traditionally kalua pork is wrapped in a combination of ti leaves and banana leaves.
 We have never had much luck finding ti leaves on the mainland, so we typically just use banana leaves.

-We typically wrap in a layer of banana leaves and then a layer of foil to hold it all together.
+We typically wrap in a layer of banana leaves and then a layer of aluminum foil to hold it all together.
 Remember that traditional kalua style pork is basically steamed in the imo so the foil will replicate this.
 If you choose to avoid the foil you will want to wrap in several layers of banana leaves because the outer leaves will tend to dry out pretty quickly.

 Rest the Hawaiian Pulled Pork